-Even if you spend tons of time training, supporting, coaching and helping your new team members, most won’t last even 90-days in the business.
+Even if you spend tons of time training, supporting, coaching, and helping your new team members, most won’t last even 90-days in the business.
 At least 50% of your team and probably closer to 75% of your team will quit within 90-days of joining.

 Your job is to look for winners, offer your support to everyone, and meet people where they are at, but spend most of your time with the 10% of your team who are willing to do something to grow their business.

 Not everyone joins your team to do the business.
 Most people are just wholesale product users, and others simply want to be part of a community (social club).
-Of all the people who do join your team, only about 1 in 10 will ever do anything to move their business forward.
+Of all the people who do join your team, only about 1 in 10 will ever do anything at all to move their business forward.
 The sooner you can accept that, the better.

 # 2: You need a standardized training system.

-You need a standardized training system for your team with weekly meetings, motivation, recognition, skills-training and personal development.
-This gives people something to plug into, so they can be part of a community, feel appreciated, get support and grow as a person.
+You need a standardized training system for your team with weekly meetings, motivation, recognition, skills-training, and personal development.
+This gives people something to plug into, so they can be part of a community, feel appreciated, get support, and grow as a person.